The CDC recommends everyone 6 months and older should get an updated 2023-2024 COVID-19 vaccine.

 - Do youth need a 2023-2024 dose?

 CDC recommends everyone 6 months and older get at least one dose of updated 2023-2024 COVID-19 vaccine.
-The updated vaccine should be given at least two months after last dose if previously vaccinated.
-Children 6 months-4 years may need multiple doses depending on previous number of doses received.
+Children 6 months-4 years may need multiple doses depending on the previous number of doses received.

 - What should I do if I accidentally give a child between ages 5 and 11 the adult dose of COVID-19 vaccine?